charlie-brunold/Civ6-Optimizer/README.md

 ## Project Overview

 This project provides an interactive 3D visualization of Civilization VI map data, allowing players to analyze tile values, resource placements, and terrain features to make better strategic decisions.
-The visualization uses a configurable scoring system to evaluate tiles and displays this information through interactive elements like tier classifications and a score heatmap.
+The visualization uses a configurable scoring system, calculated dynamically within the browser, to evaluate tiles based on user-adjustable weights.
+Results are displayed through interactive elements like tier classifications and a score heatmap.

 ### Features

 - **3D Hexagonal Map Visualization**: Renders game maps using Three.js with a flat-topped hex layout, including terrain, features, and elevation.
-- **Configurable Tile Scoring**: A Python script processes map data, calculating tile scores based on yields, resources, appeal, etc., using weights defined in `config.json`.
+- **Dynamic & Configurable Tile Scoring**:
+    - **Initial Data Processing**: A Python script (`csv_to_three_converter.py`) processes raw map data (CSV) using weights from `config.json` to generate the initial `civ_map_data.json`, which includes both raw tile attributes and pre-calculated scores/tiers.
+    - **Live Recalculation**: The frontend JavaScript (`scoring.js`) recalculates tile scores and tiers *in the browser* whenever scoring weights are adjusted via the UI.
+- **Adjustable Scoring Weights**: Interactively change the importance of food, production, gold, appeal, resources, etc., using sliders and predefined presets directly within the visualization.
+See score updates in real-time.
-- **Tier Classification**: Categorizes tiles from S-tier (exceptional) to F-tier (poor) based on calculated scores.
+- **Tier Classification**: Categorizes tiles from S-tier (exceptional) to F-tier (poor) based on the currently calculated scores.
 - **Score Heatmap**: Optionally overlays a color gradient (blue-cyan-green-yellow-red) onto tiles, representing their calculated normalized score (higher scores are warmer colors).
 - **Resource Markers**: Visual indicators for bonus, luxury, and strategic resources.
 - **Interactive Controls**: Filter tiles by tier, toggle visual elements (labels, resources, elevation, heatmap), highlight top-tier tiles.
 - **Tooltip Information**: Detailed information about each tile appears on hover.
-- **Modular Codebase**: Frontend JavaScript is organized into ES6 modules for better maintainability.
+- **Modular Codebase**: Frontend JavaScript is organized into ES6 modules (`modules/`) for better maintainability, including dedicated modules for UI controls, scoring logic, map elements, and state management.

 ## Authors
 - Charlie Brunold ([@charlie-brunold](https://github.com/charlie-brunold))